flyingpig86/Lancer-Lore-Repo/Lancer Lore/Mechs/IPS-N/ZHENG.md

 	*Surviving mostly on colonial rations and an increasingly radioactive air supply, Xiaoli scavenged materials from a dying ship to create modifications that gave her mech unprecedented unarmed striking power.*

 Tiger-Hunter Combat Sheathe
+	*This enhancement encases a mech’s manipulators and brachial structures in a powerful reactive alloy weave, allowing it to use its fists as blunt weapons, even unarmed.*

 Total Strength Suite I